-The Healthy People 2020 initiative sets benchmarks for health behaviors, health outcomes, and social and economic factors to reach by the year 2020.
+The Healthy People 2020 initiative sets ideal benchmarks for health behaviors, health outcomes, and social and economic factors to reach by the year 2020.
 The organization suggests 87% of a region's high school cohort should graduate each year.
-Monroe County had a cohort graduation rate of 91.1%.
-This measure is above than the state rate of 86% for the 2016-2017 school year 17.
-The Pocono Mountain West High School had a graduation rate of 96% 18, the highest rate of all the schools which with we work.
+Carbon County has a rate of 91.2%.
+This measure is above than the state rate of 86% for the 2016-2017 school year17.
+Schuylkill County also has a high school graduation rate of 88%, slightly above the state average18.
+The Shenandoah Valley High School had a graduation rate of 85%, Panther Valley High School had a rate of 78%, and Mahoney Valley High School had a rate of 90%19.

 Research suggests there are correlations between education and earning capacity.
 Reports such as the renowned Whitehall Study have directly correlated socio-economic status with health outcomes.
-Our 2019 community survey revealed that the highest percentage of respondents in the service area reported education beyond high school (78.1%), followed by those with only a high school diploma or GED (17.9%), and those who did not complete high school (4.0%).
-These numbers demonstrate less variation in educational attainment within the St. Luke's Monroe service area than in other regions (Figure 14).
-According to key informants, education tends to fall to the wayside.
-Key informants recognized a lack of high-quality early childhood care.
-It "costs a great deal to provide this care ... even though there are over 3,000 kids in Monroe County who are income-eligible to receive these services."
-There is also a lack of
+Our 2019 community survey revealed that the highest percentage of respondents in the service area reported education beyond high school (66.1%), followed by those with only a high school diploma or GED (29.1%), and those who did not complete high school (4.8%).
+These numbers demonstrate lower educational attainment within the St. Luke's Miners service area than in other regions (Figure 14).